Quantized distributed Nash equilibrium seeking under DoS attacks: Introduction

 Under limited bandwidth, signals can be subject to coarse quantization \cite{ishii2002limited}.
-The consequence of quantization on control/measurement signals need to be taken into account at the design stage, i.e., quantized control systems need to be carefully designed.
-Otherwise, it is possible that quantizer saturation occurs, which can make a closed-loop control system unstable.
-Thus, quantized control has been studied in depth in the literature \cite{867021, 1310461}.
-Recently, there are a few works investigating distributed NE seeking \cite{9878291,chen2022distributed,nekouei2016performance} and distributed optimization \cite{doan2020convergence,zhang2018distributed,xiong2022quantized,yi2014quantized} under quantized networks.
-In \cite{9878291}, the authors developed distributed NE seeking algorithms under uniform and logarithmic quantization, where the quantizer ranges of unsaturation were not characterized.
-The work \cite{chen2022distributed} explicitly provided a sufficient bound of quantization range, under which the actions of players exponentially converge to a NE and the quantizer is not saturated.
-In the early work \cite{nekouei2016performance} investigating distributed quantized NE seeking, it is required that the graph of the communication topology must be a complete graph.
+The consequence of quantization on control/measurement signals needs to be taken into account at the design stage.
+Otherwise, when quantizer saturation occurs, a closed-loop control system can be unstable.
+Quantized control has been widely studied in the literature (see the seminal papers \cite{867021, 1310461} and their citations).
+Recently, there are a few works investigating distributed NE seeking \cite{9878291,chen2022distributed,nekouei2016performance} and distributed optimization \cite{doan2020convergence,zhang2018distributed,xiong2022quantized,yi2014quantized} under quantization.
+In \cite{9878291}, the authors developed distributed NE seeking algorithms under uniform and logarithmic quantization.
+However, the quantizer ranges preventing saturation were not characterized.
+The work \cite{chen2022distributed} provided a sufficient condition of quantization range, under which the actions of players exponentially converge to a NE and the quantizer is not saturated.
+The early work \cite{nekouei2016performance} investigated distributed quantized NE seeking, in which the graph of the communication topology is a complete graph.